Erotemic/xdoctest/README.md

 ## Purpose

 The `xdoctest` package is a re-write of Python's builtin `doctest` module.
 It replaces the old regex-based parser with a new abstract-syntax-tree based parser (using Python's `ast` module).
+The goal is to make doctests easier to write, simpler to configure, and encourage the pattern of test driven development.

 ## Installation